 Change Management Methodologies: Extreme Project Management

-According to WrikeIn XPM, you can alter the project plan, budget, and even the final deliverable to fit changing needs, no matter where the project is.”
-This is the perfect methodology for extremely short term projects that last for weeks or even days.
+According to Wrike, “In XPM, you can alter the project plan, budget, and even the final deliverable to fit changing needs, no matter where the project is.”
+This is the perfect methodology for extremely short-term projects that last weeks or even days.

 Process-Based Project Management Methodologies: Lean, Six Sigma, and Lean Six Sigma

 Firstly, Lean methodologies are all about minimalism.
-This means that it intends to come up with the best outcomes using minimum effort, minimum costs, and minimum time.
+It intends to produce the best outcomes using minimum effort, costs, and time.
 That concept is achieved by eliminating all forms of waste.

-Secondly, the Six Sigma approach is what we call a “perfectionist” methodology.
+Secondly, the Six Sigma approach is a “perfectionist” methodology.

-It aims to increase quality and to reach a zero-defect rate.
-Therefore, if a project reaches 99.99966% as a quality score, it obtains the rating of a Six Sigma.
+It aims to increase quality and reach a zero-defect rate.
+Therefore, if a project reaches 99.99966% as a quality score, it obtains the rating of Six Sigma.

 Finally, as you might guess, Lean Six Sigma mixes the two methodologies.